The History and Controversies of Scientology

 Scientology cross.
 Source: Wikimedia Commons

-Scientology is, and always has been, about money.
+Many critics argue that Scientology has prioritized financial gain throughout its history.
 In a 1981 issue of Reader’s Digest, it was reported that Scientology grossed over $100 million a year.
 This was later substantiated by courtroom testimony from a Scientology defector, who also claimed at least $100 million had been illegally smuggled out of the U.S.

 Hubbard also wrote a policy called How to Sell Scientology, where he instructed Field Staff Members (FSMs) to aggressively discuss the brutalities of psychiatry in comparison to Scientology.
 Field Staff Members were trained to recruit people for Scientology services, likening them to missionaries.
 Yet unlike missionaries, FSMs earned commission on the services they convinced people to buy.

 Another policy, known informally as the “freeloader’s bill,” allowed members to sign a multi-year work contract with the Church of Scientology, allowing them access to free auditing and training.
 If a member decided to leave the church, they would receive a bill for all Scientology services rendered to them at full cost.
-These policies and the actions of the Church of Scientology clearly show that L. Ron Hubbard never intended Scientology to serve as a new religious movement.
-It was always about making himself exceptionally wealthy.
+Critics have pointed to certain policies and actions of the Church of Scientology as evidence that financial gain may have been a significant motivator behind its establishment.

 david miscavige